 When it comes to dating, more and more Americans are turning into a detective, researching the backgrounds of their prospective partners through social media.

-This is especially true of so-called millennials.
+This is especially true of millennials and Gen Z.

 More than half admitted to using the Internet to check up on former partners as well.

 The data also revealed more people are now using these social media or networking sites to ask out potential dates.

 Among the men in the polling group, 19% said they had asked someone out using a networking site.
 It was 11% among the women.

 In looking specifically at those who had been been single or looking for a partner at some point in the past decade, 30% used the Internet to dig into the background of someone they were interested in.